 Childcare, Grandparents, those wanting nappies most like a disposable.

 ALL IN TWOS

 These Nappies are in two parts.
 The waterproof layer and the absorbent layer come apart.
 Normally you can use the outer wrap for a few changes and just change the absorbent layer.

 Pros - more cost effective, easy to add extra nappies to your set without costing much, faster drying time

 Likely to be a bit more complicated for childcare but great for use at home

-The absorbent layer and waterproof layer are separate.
+In two parts.
 You place the absorbent part in a pocket inside the waterproof wrap.
 You change the whole nappy each time.